openhab/openhab-docker/README.md

 You can connect to a console of an already running openHAB container with following command:

-* `docker ps` - lists all your currently running container
-* `docker exec -it openhab /openhab/runtime/bin/client` - connect to openHAB container by name
+`docker exec -it openhab /openhab/runtime/bin/client`
-* `docker exec -it openhab /openhab/runtime/bin/client -p habopen` - connect to openHAB container by name and use `habopen` as password (**not recommended** because this makes the password visible in the command history and process list)
-* `docker exec -it c4ad98f24423 /openhab/runtime/bin/client` - connect to openHAB container by id
-* `docker attach openhab` - attach to openHAB container by name, input only works when starting the container with `-it` (or `stdin_open: true` and `tty: true` with Docker Compose)

-The default password for the login is `habopen`.
+The default password for the login is: `habopen`

 ### Startup modes